mrbachkani/project-maker/docs/windsurf-ready.md

 ## Workflows

-Reusable multi‑step tasks are defined in the `.windsurf/workflows/` folder.
+Reusable multi-step tasks are defined in the `.windsurf/workflows/` folder.
 Each file is written in plain markdown with numbered instructions and code blocks.
 You can invoke these workflows from Windsurf chat using a slash command matching the filename.
-For example, run `/test-and-lint` to lint and test your code, or `/bind-backend` to wire data‑fetching annotations to your backend.
+For example, run `/test-and-lint` to lint and test your code, `/bind-backend` to wire data-fetching annotations to your backend, or `/full-stack-check` to validate frontend ↔ backend flows end-to-end.

 ## Memories